Vilksar/GeneticAlgNetControl/README.md

 Welcome to the GeneticAlgNetControl repository!

 This is a C# / .Net Core application which aims to solve the target network controllability problem using genetic algorithms.
-The application is cross-platform, working on all modern operating systems (Windows, MacOS, Linux) and can be run through a web-based GUI (graphical user interface), or via CLI (command-line interface).
+The application is cross-platform, working on all modern operating systems (Windows, MacOS, Linux), and can be run through a web-based GUI (graphical user interface), or via CLI (command-line interface).

 ## Download